MrThearMan/sqlite3-cache/docs/ref.md

 ---

 #### *cache.add_many(...) → None*
-- dict_: dict — Cache keys with values to add.
+- dict_: dict[str, Any] — Cache keys with values to add.
 - timeout: int = DEFAULT_TIMEOUT — How long the values are valid in the cache.
   Negative numbers will keep the key in cache until manually removed.